postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 You can create a monitor from the:
 * Sidebar menu
 * **New** button
-* Launch screen
+* Launch modal
 * Postman web

 ### Sidebar menu
 You can create a monitor for an existing collection from the sidebar.
-1. In the Postman app, click on the ellipses (…) next to the collection you wish to monitor.
+1. In the Postman app, click on the ellipses (…) next to the collection you want to monitor.

 [![monitor dropdown](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor_sidebar2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor_sidebar2.png)

-2. Select "Monitor Collection" to open the MONITOR COLLECTION screen.
+2. Select "Monitor Collection" to open the **MONITOR COLLECTION** modal.
 3. Enter a name for this monitor and choose a corresponding environment.
 4. Add an appropriate [schedule for the monitor](/docs/postman/monitors/setting_up_monitor#monitoring-schedule), and configure [additional preferences](/docs/postman/monitors/setting_up_monitor#additional-preferences).
 5. Click the **Monitor this collection** button.